briank-git/dsci100-pl-demo-course/README.md

 ## Q & A

 Could we still do jupyter notebooks?
 How hard would it be to rewrite test code?
-- PL "Workspaces" (Docker container) can run JupyterLab with notebooks
+- PL "Workspaces" (Docker containers) can run JupyterLab with notebooks
 - Can choose which files e.g. notebooks are pulled from the Workspace for grading
 - If using Workspaces, will need to write custom grading scripts.
 Possibly just run nbgrader on collected notebook like we do already, will need to configure nbgrader and format grade information/feedback after it runs so that PL can show it to the student.